transloadit/rails-sdk/README.md

 everything right, you should see the uploaded and resized file as soon as the upload finishes.

+## Example

+An example rails application following the [tutorial above](https://github.com/transloadit/rails-sdk#tutorial) can be found in the [examples](https://github.com/transloadit/rails-sdk/tree/master/examples) directory.

 ## Testing

 ### RSpec request specs